Gurubase/gurubase/README.md

 3. You can add a [Gurubase badge](#2-badge) to your GitHub repository README.
 4. You can add a [Slack bot](#3-slack-bot) to your Slack workspace to ask questions in your channels.
 5. You can add a [Discord bot](#4-discord-bot) to your Discord server to ask questions in your channels.
+6. You can add a [GitHub bot](#5-github-bot) to your GitHub repository to ask questions on issues.
-6. You can use it over [API](https://docs.gurubase.ai/api-reference/introduction) to integrate with your own applications.
+7. You can use it over [API](https://docs.gurubase.ai/api-reference/introduction) to integrate with your own applications.

 ### What is Binge?